 i sleep with other people’s dogs

 A guest review by Susan Caba Susan Caba is a writer who has been house – and dog – sitting around the country for the past few years, caring for beloved pets while their human companions travel.
-She and her son read many dog-focused book when he was a child, including Where the Red Fern Grows.
-Spoiler […]
+She and her son read many dog-focused books when he was a child, including Where the Red Fern […]

 “We fed thousands of people.
 They kept coming, running from the Japanese soldiers.
 We had to find food for them.”
 My uncle Zachary Luh (陆德林), Dad’s older brother, spoke with animation, his words expressing excitement, fear, and also resolve and courage.
 The plight and flight of Ukrainians being terrorized by Russian soldiers, tanks, and rockets have […]